taw/magic-search-engine/data/boosters/README.md

 #### Any

 Sheets can use the `any` tag to combine different subsheets together.
 Each subsheet can use any sheet variation but cannot change the parent foil parameters.
 There are two types of `any` sheets: `rate` and `chance`.
-The two variations cannot be mixed in the same set of subsheets.
+The two variations cannot be mixed in the same set of subsheets, but multi-layer `any` subsheets can use both `rate` and `chance` if they are consistent within a layer.

 ##### Rate